Using vacant space temporarily at low cost is a win-win situation for owners and tenants.

 - They say that short term lets are not considered profitable by the conventional real estate business, but their scale, efficiency and legal framework make it profitable for them, while reducing costs for owners and users.

-- According to co-founder Lukas, more than six million square meters of property space is unused in Switzerland – and that incurs costs and is vulnerable to decay, misuse and vandalism – deterring potential tenants.
+- According to co-founder Lukas, more than six million square meters of property space is unused in Switzerland – and that incurs costs and leaves it vulnerable to decay, misuse and vandalism.

 Projekt Interim works towards these UN Sustainable Development Goals: